 Getting a dog bed is by no means necessary or critical for most dogs.
-"I'm not sure if [a dog bed] is so integral for their health," says Ian Sandler, DVM, who serves on the Canadian Veterinary Medical Association’s national issues committee.
+"I'm not sure if (a dog bed) is so integral for their health," said Ian Sandler, DVM, who serves on the Canadian Veterinary Medical Association’s national issues committee.
 Getting a dog bed is more about improving your dog's comfort and enjoyment of their living space.

 Does your pet regularly sleep in your bed?
-According to Dana Varble, DVM, dogs that sleep in their own spaces may have specific needs.
-“Since dogs [and cats] get far more sleep than we do, providing a good bed can be very important to improve their quality of life,” says Varble, the chief veterinary officer for nonprofit North American Veterinary Community.
+According to Varble, dogs that sleep in their own spaces may have specific needs.
+“Since dogs (and cats) get far more sleep than we do, providing a good bed can be very important to improve their quality of life,” said Varble.
 She added that spending too much time laying on and sleeping on hard or rough surfaces can lead to pressure sores on elbows, knees and feet.

 How to shop for the best dog bed